-Squash is delicious, but peeling it can be a nightmare, particular if you’re trying to peel a Hubbard Squash!
-Here’s a simple, nearly effortless way to prepare squash (or pumpkin)
+Squash is delicious, but peeling it can be a nightmare, particularly if you’re trying to peel a Hubbard Squash!
+Here’s a simple, nearly effortless method of cooking squash and pumpkins.

-3. Attempting to con or bribe or force anyone and everyone in the house to help you help you peel the squash, which will only leave your fingers a nasty orange hue that will last straight on through to the NEXT holiday.
-Which is approximately how long it will take before you’re even WANT to mess with squash again.
+3. Attempting to con or bribe, or force anyone and everyone in the house to help you peel the squash, which will only leave your fingers a nasty orange hue that will last straight on through to the NEXT holiday.
+Which is approximately how long it will take before you even WANT to mess with squash again.

 As you can see, there is literally NOTHING left in the skin, no waste at all.

-At this point, you can whip the squash much like you would mashed potatoes, with a hand mixer or kitchenaid mixer, a dollup of butter, salt and pepper & depending on the type of squash- a couple of tablespoons of brown sugar.
+At this point, you can whip the squash much like you would mashed potatoes, with a hand mixer or Kitchenaid mixer, a dollop of butter, salt, and pepper & depending on the type of squash- a couple of tablespoons of brown sugar.

 2 1/2- lb.pie pumpkin =1-3/4 cups puree